Bleak House (2005 TV serial): Adaptation

 The adaptation is eight hours in length and covers most of the characters and storylines in the novel.
 Characters from the book who are not present include the wife of Snagsby, the law stationer; the wife and grandson of the moneylender Smallweed; the law clerk Tony Jobling; the bankrupt Jellyby; Sir Leicester Dedlock's several cousins; and the Bagnet family, friends of the ex-soldier Sergeant George.
 The character of Clamb, clerk to the lawyer Tulkinghorn, was created by the screenwriter as a device for showing Tulkinghorn's motives and deeds without recourse to a narrator.

 Most of the storylines are portrayed substantially as they are in the novel, but somewhat abbreviated.
-The exceptions to this are in large part consequent to the aforementioned cull of minor characters.
+The exceptions to this are in large part consequent upon the aforementioned cull of minor characters.
 The plot mechanics around the possession of Lady Dedlock's letters, which involve Tony Jobling and Smallweed Junior in the novel, are considerably altered, as are the mechanics of the reconciliation between George and his mother, which is brought about by Mrs. Bagnet in the book.
 The storyline concerning Mrs. Snagsby's paranoid jealousy of her husband is omitted altogether.